-The Nutrition Educator is an integral member of the UW-Madison Division of Extension and the Kenosha and Racine Counties FoodWIse program team and works alongside the people of Wisconsin to improve lives and communities.
+The Nutrition Educator is an integral member of the UW-Madison Division of Extension and the Pierce, Polk and St. Croix Counties FoodWIse program team and works alongside the people of Wisconsin to improve lives and communities.
 Extension serves the people and communities of Wisconsin by addressing local, statewide and national issues, improving lives through research-based education, fostering partnerships and action, and facilitating positive impacts.

 Our nutrition educators are peer educators who work closely with the FoodWIse Nutrition Program Coordinator to support and empower people to adopt healthy food and physical activity habits by delivering education where people live and work.
 Education topics include:

 - basic nutrition